CharlesB91/engage-fitness/README.md

 12. Then on Heroku add to the Config Vars, DISABLE_COLLECTSTATIC = 1, as a temporary measure to enable deployment without any static files, this will be removed when it is time to deploy the full project.

-13. Next we need to tell Django where to store the madia and static files.
+13. Next we need to tell Django where to store the media and static files.
 Towards the bottom of settings.py file we can add:

 ```python
 STATIC_URL = '/static/'